Azure/cortana-intelligence-inventory-optimization/Automated Deployment Guide/Post Deployment Instructions.md

 ### Azure Data Lake Store
 Both raw data and analytical results are saved in **Azure Data Lake Store** in this solution.
 You can monitor the generated datasets by clicking the link on your deployment page.
-Detailed description of the data in Azure DataLake store can be found in [Technical Deployment Guide](https://github.com/Azure/cortana-intelligence-resource-optimization) under section **Structure of Directories in Azure DataLake**
+Detailed description of the data in Azure DataLake store can be found in **[Technical Guide](https://github.com/Azure/cortana-intelligence-inventory-optimization/tree/master/Technical%20Guide.pdf)** under section **Structure of Directories in Azure DataLake**

 ### Azure Data Lake Analytics
 Azure Data Lake Analytics is used by InventoryOptimization and GenerateOrders webjobs to run U-SQL jobs.
 The status of U-SQL jobs can be monitored by going to resource group of the solution, clicking on the **Azure Data Lake Analytics** service associated with the resource and selecting **Job Management** in **Data Lake Analytics** section.